Friday night death slot: Exceptions

-More recently, the CBS fantasy series Ghost Whisperer enjoyed a successful five-season run on Friday nights, as did the light crime thriller Numb3rs, which ran for six, and The Unit, which ran for four.
-Later shows Hawaii Five-0, Magnum P.I. and Blue Bloods also fared well, though they admittedly appealed to older audiences who were more likely to stay home on Friday nights (CBS in and of itself typically targets a slightly older key demographic than its competitors).
+More recently, the CBS fantasy series Ghost Whisperer enjoyed a successful five-season run on Friday nights, as did the reboot MacGyver, which also ran for five.
+Later shows Hawaii Five-0, Magnum P.I., Fire Country and Blue Bloods also fared well, though they admittedly appealed to older audiences who were more likely to stay home on Friday nights (CBS in and of itself typically targets a slightly older key demographic than its competitors).
 From 2014 to 2016, the long-running reality TV series The Amazing Race moved from Sunday to Friday nights.
 The Amazing Race moved out of its Friday schedule for the 29th season and now aired on Thursdays, as of March 2017.

 The CW show Supernatural was moved to Friday for its sixth and seventh seasons, allegedly to test its true drawing power compared to the station's glitzier drama shows.
 Many fans, knowing about the 'death slot', feared that this meant it was on its way to being cancelled, but it actually increased in viewership.
 This led to the network moving it back into mid-week scheduling, eventually back to its original WB slot, Tuesdays.
 In 2015, midseason, the show was moved to Wednesday evenings, where it had also aired.
 For a majority of the show's run, the program was scheduled on Thursdays, Mondays being the only weekday it was not aired on, and it has maintained its audience in all time slots.
-The network's own iterations of Whose Line is it Anyway? and Penn & Teller: Fool Us have survived the Friday slot for multiple years.
+The network's own iterations of Whose Line Is it Anyway? and Penn & Teller: Fool Us have survived the Friday slot for multiple years.